-- 1) Immunogenicity, defined as the occurrence of ADA to NC762 will be determined. - 2) Biomarker effects of NC762 in peripheral blood and tumor tissue will be assessed, including but not limited to the following: - Whole blood immune cell population profiling/immune-phenotyping. - Serum markers of inflammation or immune modulation (cytokine levels). - The expression of additional histological biomarkers may also be assessed.
+- 1) Immunogenicity, defined as the occurrence of ADA to NC410 will be determined. - 2) Biomarker effects of NC410 in peripheral blood and tumor tissue will be assessed, including but not limited to the following: - Whole blood immune cell population profiling/immune-phenotyping. - Serum markers of inflammation or immune modulation (cytokine levels). - Tumor biopsy analyses to evaluate the TME within tumor tissue and characterize immune cell infiltrate at baseline and after treatment, to correlate expression levels with efficacy.
+The expression of additional biomarkers will also be assessed.